thatonecodes/CMU-CS-academy-userscripts/README.md

-# CS Academy Scripts & Userscripts
+# CMU CS Academy Scripts & Userscripts
 Hey there.
 I decided to make some useful userscripts and scripts avaliable on github for ease of access and *educational purposes.*

 ## How to install/use these userscripts